-Otherwise, revenue is recognised at a point in time when the customer obtains control of the distinct good or service.
+Otherwise, revenue is recognised at a point in time when the customer obtains control of the distinct service.

-Revenue is measured based on the consideration specified in a contract with a customer, excludes amounts collected on behalf of third parties, discounts and sales related taxes.
+Revenue is measured based on the consideration specified in a contract with a customer, excludes amounts collected on behalf of third parties.